ZentaChain/CHAIN-Token-Trade/README.md

 # CHAIN-Token

-The contract is only used to enable the claims of $CHAINs.
-The claim function is only possible for people and companies who have invested in the Zentanetwork at an early stages.
+The CHAIN-contract is only used to enable the claims of $CHAINs tokens.
+The claim function is only possible for people and companies who have invested in the early stages for the Zentanetwork.

 - Non transfer $CHAIN.
 - Claim function for $CHAIN.